Celebrity Tour: Synopsis

 The show opens with a short black-and-white clip of the guys talking about how fame and celebrity have not changed them, with Kirkpatrick saying, "We're just five guys doing what we've always done."
-The guys rise to the stage through fog and open with “Do Your Thing," later shifting to “Bye Bye Bye” which ends with “a waterfall of sparks”.
+The guys rise to the stage through fog and open with “Do Your Thing," later shifting to “Bye Bye Bye” and "It's Gonna Be Me" which ends with “a waterfall of sparks”.

-After singing “(God Must Have Spent) A Little More Time on You”, “Tearin’ Up My Heart”, and “Celebrity”, the guys slide down black poles out of sight.
+After singing “(God Must Have Spent) A Little More Time on You”, “Tearin’ Up My Heart” and “Celebrity” the guys slide down black poles out of sight.
 Towards the middle section, a large oval platform descends from the ceiling, allowing the guys to stroll from the stage to the center of the arena.
 On this elevated platform, the guys, now dressed in black tuxedos, sing a medley of covers from The Beatles and The Temptations.
 They end the set with a remixed two-step version of “Sailing” which was well-received.

 For “No Strings Attached”, the guys swing on ropes over the crowds.
 Towards the end, the guys sit on stools on the stage to sing their more downtempo songs, including a singalong version of “Thinking Of You (I Drive Myself Crazy)” and a New Orleans inspired-blues version of “I Want You Back”.
 While sitting on the stage, the guys engage in witty banter with the audience and joke around.
 The band ends the show with a high-energy encore of their latest hits.